10-5-pursuit/unit-front-end-web-development/react-props/readme.md

 Each of these t-shirt listings represents a separate instance of the **exact same component**.
 This component is reused in many different places in the application.

 In order to have the same component display different information, we can use **props**.

-## Props

-Props allow components to **pass information** to child components that they're rendering.
-Components can use props to consume data from their parents and render it to the user.
-This permits us to reuse the same component with relative ease.
-For example, we don't need distinct `UserProfile` components if each user's profile consumes the same shape of information and renders that information in the same way.
-We can use the same component and pass down unique user information as props.

-Props also allow us to intelligently divide responsibilities between components.
-We can create components whose only job is to fetch, store, and update information, and we can have components whose only job is to receive props and render information.
-More on that separation of concerns in a future lesson.

 Returning to our Amazon search page example, let's say our components (`ProductItem`) are the _child components_ of a component for the entire page (`ProductPage`). `ProductPage` stores the result of a large network request on the first render of the page, getting an array with fifty products.
 We then map through this array and send each individual product to a `ProductItem` component by way of props, which processes the product's information into something user-facing.